-Digital Imaging/Photoshop (0807) One Semester, .5 Credit
+Digital Imaging/Photoshop (0807) One Semester, .5 Credit Fee: \$20.00 Prerequisite: Sophomore/Junior/Senior

 This class covers the various aspects of computer generated or manipulated images used in the creation of artwork for print, multimedia and online graphics.
 This course is designed to give students a general knowledge of computer generated artwork, photo manipulation and desktop publishing experiences.
-Students will learn how to use Photoshop.
+Students will learn how to use Photoshop and, through the use of drone technology, will have the opportunity to apply their creativity and problem-solving skills to real-world scenarios, such as mapping, data collection, and aerial photography.

-Illustrations and Laser Design (0809) One Semester, .5 Credit
+Illustrations and Laser Design (0809) One Semester, .5 Credit Fee: \$30.00 Prerequisite: Sophomore/Junior/Senior